Add space to C drive without data loss

-It is very common that C drive runs out of space at a certain time after installing Operating System, no matter you use single hard disk or RAID arrays for the server.
+It is very common that C drive runs out of space at a certain time after installing Operating System, no matter you use single hard disk, SSD or RAID arrays for this server.
 Nobody likes to start from scratch, so many people search by Google or ask in some forums with similar questions, for example:

 - Is it possible to add space to C drive, as there is plenty of free space in drive D?

 - Is it safe to add free space to C drive from other volumes, will it cause data loss?

 In this article, I’ll show you how to add space to C drive in Windows Server 2008 R2 safely and easily.
 As long as there is Unallocated space or free space in any other volumes in the same disk, you can add these disk space to C drive.
 Everything keeps intact and no other operations are needed.